yasirkula/UnitySimpleFileBrowser/.github/README.md

 ## FAQ

+- **Android build fails, it says "error: attribute android:requestLegacyExternalStorage not found" in Console**

+`android:requestLegacyExternalStorage` attribute in _AndroidManifest.xml_ grants full access to device's storage on Android 10 but requires you to update your Android SDK to at least **SDK 29**.
+If this isn't possible for you, you should open *SimpleFileBrowser.aar* with WinRAR or 7-Zip and then remove the `<application ... />` tag from _AndroidManifest.xml_.

 - **Can't show the file browser on Android, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.FileBrowserPermissionReceiver" in Logcat**

 If your project uses ProGuard, try adding the following line to ProGuard filters: `-keep class com.yasirkula.unity.* { *; }`